Embiid scores 35, 76ers dominate Celtics in 106-96 win

 SLOW RAMP UP

 Embiid had 24 points and eight rebounds in Saturday’s win over Minnesota and was given the night off Sunday for Philadelphia’s loss to Memphis.
-Coach Doc Rivers said the plan is to continue to ease him back in.
+Rivers said the plan is to continue to ease him back in.
 He played 33 minutes Tuesday.

 “When you get a player like Joel back and you throw him into your offense, it’s actually going to create some short-time rhythm problems,” Rivers said.
 “We have to try to win games still and get his rhythm back at the same time.”